tokens-studio/plugin-docs/pages/contribution.en.md

 1. Clone the repository
 2. Run `yarn` to install dependencies
 3. Run `yarn build:watch` to build the plugin and watch for changes
-4. Go to Figma and Add a new plugin, point it to the `manifest.json` of your local folder.
+4. Open Figma -> Plugins -> Development -> Import plugin from manifest... and choose manifest.json file from this repo.

 ### Known issues